If desired, Looker allows authentication via Google OAuth, for users that have accounts registered with Google for Work.

 - Users log into Looker by authenticating with their Google account.

 - New Google accounts automatically get access to Looker.
 No need to separately invite users to Looker.

 - When enabled, Looker authenticates users only with Google OAuth unless the "alternate login" option is selected (see further instructions below).

-Note the following behaviors that might impact your decision to use Google OAuth:
+Note the following behaviors that might affect your decision to use Google OAuth: